X

 found

-a woefully narrow people.
-Yet about the same age as Frank
+themselves in woefully narrow surroundings.
+Yet of about the same

 and his siblings were the sensitive writer